 State Emblem: Emblem of Lakshadweep

 State Flower: Strobilanthes kunthiana

 Tourist Attractions :

 The Island is an elongated tiny piece of land along North-South directions with a maximum width of a kilometer.
 At places, it is just 30 m wide & one can see transparent Sea-Green color water on its west & blue color water on its eastern side in one sight.
-Beaches are neat & clean just pure white sand formed by reworking of corals by the sea-waves.
-The beauty of beaches can’t be described by words.
+Beaches are neat & clean just pure white sand formed by the reworking of corals by the sea waves.
+The beauty of beaches can’t be described in words.